aliesbelik/awesome-jmeter/README.md

 ### Results Visualisation

-- Built-in Reporting
-  - [JMeter Report Dashboard](http://jmeter.apache.org/usermanual/generating-dashboard.html) - JMeter supports dashboard report generation to get graphs and statistics from a test plan.
 - Using Graphite & Grafana - *TBD*.
 - Using InfluxDB & Grafana
-  - [Using JMeter with InfluxDB & Grafana](http://www.vinsguru.com/category/influxdb/) - Collection of guides to collect and visualize real-time test-results and server monitoring stats using InfluxDB & Grafana.
+  - [Using JMeter with InfluxDB & Grafana](https://www.vinsguru.com/category/influxdb/) - Collection of guides to collect and visualize real-time test-results and server monitoring stats using InfluxDB & Grafana.
   - [How to Use Grafana to Monitor JMeter Non-GUI Results](https://dzone.com/articles/how-to-use-grafana-to-monitor-jmeter-non-gui-resul)
   - Grafana Dashboards
     - [JMeter Load Test Dashboard](https://grafana.com/grafana/dashboards/1152) - By NovaTec-APM.